Theman-Fromfar/a05m-kernel-6.6/README.md

 Samsung A05 (A055F/M)
-6.6 Kernel Source, One UI 7
+One UI 7 6.6 Kernel Source
-With KernelSU
+- With KernelSU

 how to build?
 - clone this repo